Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Sidequests/A2SQ3 - Shopping in the Bazaar.md

 ## After the shopping spree
 The party needs to get like some drops of information on the City of Change, and its possible ties to the concepts/concept of flow perhaps, someone of the hunter tribe will tell them that they have heard of a mysterious city at a spot in the desert, hidden by sand dunes that seem to move on their own.
-	this may be told by Diviner, who's true name is Demoven (/De'mo-ven/)
+	this may be told by Diviner, who's true name is DeMoven (/De'mo-ven/)

 they also need to go to the badawi hunter tribe, who also have some inventory and might sell stuff as well.
 I do intend to move the campaign along and outside of the city, and end the arc soon.
 I might also want to rewrite the story a little, because there are wayyyyy too many breaks inbetween the sessionis which really kills motivation to write, frankly.